From ad shoots to house tours; owners of Nawabi-era structures in Lucknow devise novel ways to preserve history

 Suggestions from heritage enthusiasts

-Aditi Chakravarty, blogger and writer of ‘Rehaish–At Home In Lucknow’, has written about many such old houses in Lucknow.
+Aditi has written about many such old houses in Lucknow.
 According to her, the owners of such houses have to start living in those properties.
 Usually, people shift to other cities or high-rise buildings and sell them.
 She lauds Jyotsana Kaur Habibullah who moved to her 100 years old building Habibullah Estate at Hazratganj instead of selling it.
 Chakravarty herself lives in her house built in 1949 which she renovated after she returned to India.
 “Finding commercial activity is one important aspect that owners have to look into to take care and manage funds for its maintenance,” she added.

 According to Qais Mujeeb, a heritage enthusiast, the government has budget constraints and cannot provide grants to every individual due to a large number of applicants.
 Their maintenance is high cost and expertise is not easily available locally.
 Lucknow has a fair number of such old houses, and to preserve them, we must emulate Hyderabad and Jaipur-like initiatives.
 Such structures, as in Jaipur and Udaipur, should be converted into hotels and cafes.
 Similarly, owners must come up with ideas to engage the public.
 For instance, there can be competitions among such old buildings to raise awareness.
 Such contests are already popular in Hyderabad, he added.